trustdevelop/trustdevelop.github.io/README.md

 ## License

-This project is licensed under the Quchan Univercity.
+This project is licensed under the Quchan University.